-As reflected in the table below, for the 2019-2020 Contract Year, the FHCF has approximately \$13.9 billion of liquidity resources, which is approximately \$3.1 billion below its maximum statutory obligation of \$17 billion.
-After an event and depending on the market conditions and interest rates, the FHCF may be able to either draw on its pre-event bond proceeds and repay the pre-event bonds by issuing post-event bonds, or the FHCF could issue post-event bonds in the amount of \$4.7 billion and leave its \$1.65 billion of pre-event bond proceeds outstanding for a subsequent season(s).
-The table below shows the FHCF's obligations and its projected liquidity resources for the 2019-2020 Contract Year.
+As reflected in the table below, for the 2020-2021 Contract Year, the FHCF has approximately \$12.3 billion of liquidity resources, which is approximately \$4.7 billion below its maximum statutory obligation of \$17 billion.
+After an event and depending on the market conditions and interest rates, the FHCF may be able to either draw on its pre-event bond proceeds and repay the pre-event bonds by issuing post-event bonds, or the FHCF could issue post-event bonds in the amount of \$5.4 billion as its \$650 million of pre-event bond proceeds matures on July 1, 2021.
+The table below shows the FHCF's obligations and its projected liquidity resources for the 2020-2021 Contract Year.